Member of parliament: Italy

 Members of the lower house of the Italian Parliament, the Chamber of Deputies, are known as "deputies" (deputati), while members of the upper house, the Senate of the Republic, are known as "senators" (senatori).
 Deputies and senators may use the style "The Honourable" (Onorevole).
 There are currently 400 deputies and 200 senators, who are elected in general elections held every five years.
-The President of the Italian Republic nominates five senators for life (senatori a vita).
-Emeritus Presidents of the Republic are also appointed senators for life.
+The president of the Italian Republic nominates five senators for life (senatori a vita).
+Emeritus presidents of the republic are also appointed senators for life.
 The two houses of parliament together form a perfect bicameral system, meaning they perform identical functions, but do so separately.

 Japan

 In Japan, both houses of today's national parliament, the National Diet (Kokkai), are directly elected, and although the two chambers differ in legislative and political authority, term length and age restriction of eligibility, the members of both houses are generally equal in personal status (financial compensation, immunity, etc.).
-There are currently 710 members of the National Diet (Kokkai giin, 国会議員): 465 members of the House of Representatives (Shūgiin giin, 衆議院議員) and 245 members of the House of Councillors (Sangiin giin, 参議院議員).
+There are currently 713 members of the National Diet (Kokkai giin, 国会議員): 465 members of the House of Representatives (Shūgiin giin, 衆議院議員) and 248 members of the House of Councillors (Sangiin giin, 参議院議員).
 The former are elected in general/by-/repeat elections of members of the House of Representatives (Shūgiin giin sō-/hoketsu-/sai-senkyo), the latter in regular/by-/repeat elections of members of the House of Councillors (Sangiin giin tsūjō-/hoketsu-/sai-senkyo).
-Under the postwar constitution, the prime minister is elected by the National Diet and must be a member of the National Diet, as must the majority of other ministers; by practice, all prime ministers since 1947 have been members of the House of Representatives so far.
+Under the 1947 constitution, the prime minister is elected by the National Diet and must be a member of the National Diet, as must the majority of other ministers; by practice, all prime ministers since 1947 have been members of the House of Representatives so far.